 All You Need To Know About Mhada Lottery 2018

-MakaaniQ tells you all about the Mhada Lottery Scheme 2018 and the process for application:
+MakaaniQ tells you all about the Mhada Lottery Scheme 2018 lottery results and the process for application:

 About Mhada Lottery Scheme 2018

-The Mhada will offer a total of over 1,384 units for sale in 2018, as against the 819 units in 2017.
-It will reserve 60 per cent of the units for poorer sections.
+The Mhada offers a total of over 1,384 units for sale in 2018, as against the 819 units in 2017.
+It had reserve 60 per cent of the units for poorer sections.
 Under the scheme 2017, the authority had opted for a ratio of 60:40 for affordable housing and HIG homes.
 It received much criticism for offering only a few houses for the economically weaker section.

 Pricing: EWS flats will cost less than Rs 20 lakh, LIG from Rs 20-35 lakh, MIG Rs 35-60 lakh and HIG apartments from Rs 60 lakh to Rs 5.8 crore.
 Buyers are required to pay stamp duty over and above the cost of the unit.
 Although the rates are somewhat lower than properties by private builders, experts opine that the state government should take steps to reduce taxes and subsidise these houses.